A Martinez: Television

 In September 2008, Martinez joined the cast of the ABC daytime drama One Life to Live in the role of Ray Montez and was written out in June 2009.

 In February 2011, Martinez appeared in several episodes of the CBS daytime drama The Bold and the Beautiful as Dr. Ramon Montgomery.
 He returned in January 2012 for a few additional episodes.

-In 2012, he landed the recurring role of Jacob Nighthorse in the television series Longmire.
+In 2012, he landed the recurring role of Jacob Nighthorse in the A&E Network television series Longmire.

 In April 2014, it was rumored he was joining The Young and the Restless.
 In July 2014, he appeared on the NBC television show The Night Shift as Dr. Landry, de la Cruz's father.
 In late 2014, he also appeared in Othello on stage at the Odyssey Theatre in west Los Angeles.

 From September 2015 to 2017, Martinez appeared on the NBC daytime drama Days of Our Lives as Eduardo "Eddie" Hernandez.
 He returned to the show in 2020.

-Martinez played Sheriff Mayo in the third season of the television series Queen of the South.
+In 2017, Martinez played Sheriff Mayo in the third season of the USA Network crime drama series Queen of the South.

 In June 2022, Martinez was cast as Master Pakku in the Netflix live-action series Avatar: The Last Airbender.

-In 2023, he plays Sheriff Gordo Sena in the second and third seasons of Dark Winds.
+Starting in 2023, he played Sheriff Gordo Sena in the second, third and fourth seasons of Dark Winds.

-Martinez joined the cast of the television series Blue Ridge as part of its main ensemble.
-The first season premiered on the Cowboy Way Channel before becoming available on Amazon Prime Video, where it became a sleeper hit, ranking among the service’s Top 10 most-watched shows.
+In 2025, Martinez joined the cast of the series Blue Ridge, managed under INSP Network and airing originally on the Cowboy Way Channel, now rebranded as Western Bound.
+Martinez plays the role of Connor McGrath and is part of its main ensemble.
+The first season premiered on the Cowboy Way Channel and later became available on Amazon Prime Video, where it became a sleeper hit, ranking among the service’s Top 10 most-watched shows.
+It returned in 2026 for its second season, where Martinez resumed his role of Connor McGrath.